-- a. describe the hierarchy of organization, from atoms and molecules through cells to the biosphere - b. describe the characteristics of living organisms which distinguish them from non-living things - c. make detailed observations about the natural world - d. formulate scientific questions and distinguish them from other types of questions - e. formulate hypotheses - f. design and conduct experiments - g. critique experimental results and write scientific reports - h. discuss the effects of science and technology on society
+- a. describe the hierarchy of organization, from atoms and molecules through cells to the biosphere - b. describe the characteristics of living organisms which distinguish them from non-living things - c. make detailed observations about the natural world - d. formulate hypotheses - e. design and conduct experiments - f. critique experimental results and write scientific reports - g. discuss the effects of science and technology on society